Multi-junction solar cell: Anti-reflective coating

 Anti-reflective (AR) coating is generally composed of several layers in the case of MJ solar cells.
-The top AR layer has usually a NaOH surface texturation with several pyramids in order to increase the transmission coefficient T, the trapping of the light in the material (because photons cannot easily get out the MJ structure due to pyramids) and therefore, the path length of photons in the material.
+The top AR layer has usually a NaOH surface texturation with several pyramids in order to increase the transmission coefficient T, the trapping of the light in the material (because photons cannot easily get out of the MJ structure due to pyramids) and therefore, the path length of photons in the material.
 On the one hand, the thickness of each AR layer is chosen to get destructive interferences.
 Therefore, the reflection coefficient R decreases to 1%.
 In the case of two AR layers L1 (the top layer, usually SiO_{2}) and L2 (usually TiO_{2}), there must be $n_\text{L2} = n_\text{AlInP}^\frac{1}{2} n_\text{L1}$ to have the same amplitudes for reflected fields and nL1dL1 = 4λmin, nL2dL2 = λmin/4 to have opposite phase for reflected fields.
 On the other hand, the thickness of each AR layer is also chosen to minimize the reflectance at wavelengths for which the photocurrent is the lowest.
 Consequently, this maximizes JSC by matching currents of the three subcells.
 As example, because the current generated by the bottom cell is greater than the currents generated by the other cells, the thickness of AR layers is adjusted so that the infrared (IR) transmission (which corresponds to the bottom cell) is degraded while the ultraviolet transmission (which corresponds to the top cell) is upgraded.
 Particularly, an AR coating is very important at low wavelengths because, without it, T would be strongly reduced to 70%.